 Ottolenghi’s Blood Orange & Fennel Salad with Burrata

-Especially the dressing was a winner: sweet, savoury and herby, a great combo with the rest of the ingredients.
+I decided to make this recipe from Ottolenghi’s cookbook NOPI, and it didn’t disappoint.
+It was meant as side to go with oven baked trout, but to be honest it stole the show.
+Especially the dressing was a winner: sweet, savory and herby, a great combo with the rest of the ingredients in the salad.
 The dressing calls for lavender but I didn’t have that lying around so replaced it with rosemary, it worked a charm!

 This recipe also works great with regular oranges, so no worries if you can’t get your hands on blood oranges.
+However, this Blood Orange & Fennel Salad with Burrata is definitely worth trying if you can find the real deal.

 Ottolenghi's Blood Orange & Fennel Salad with Burrata